fiadone/toolchain/packages/toolbox/stream/README.md

 ## Configuration

-A configuration object can be passed as second argument to both *log* and *throw* methods in order to configure and customize the output.
+A configuration object can be passed as second argument to *log* and *catchable* methods in order to configure and customize the output.
 The following properties are allowed:

 #### type